Jonathan Khemdee: Ratchaburi

 On 21 January 2023, it was announced that Ratchaburi signing of Khemdee, introduces in front of the fans at the Dragon Solar Park during the 2022–23 Thai League 1 debut game, the second leg against Khonkaen United.

 International career

-Khemdee was born in Thailand and is of Danish and Thai descent, and was raised in Denmark.
+Youth

 On 15 October 2021, Khemdee was called up to the Thailand under-23 national team for the 2022 AFC U-23 Asian Cup qualification phase.